stfc/PSyclone/doc/user_guide/dynamo0p3.rst

        /)

-.. warning:: It is important that ``GH_INC`` is not incorrectly used in place of ``GH_READINC`` as it could result in the reading of data from a dirty outermost halo when run in parallel, giving incorrect results.
-The reason for this is that PSyclone does not add a halo exchange for the outermost modified halo level of a field before a loop that contains a ``GH_INC`` access to that field i.e. a loop iterating to the level-n halo will result in a halo exchange to the level n-1 halo being added before the loop (which means no halo exchange is added when `n==1`).
-The reason this can be performed is because any computation performed in the outermost halo will be incorrect (will only compute partial sums) and PSyclone therefore sets this halo level to dirty after the loop has completed.
-There is therefore no reason to make the values of the incremented field clean for the outermost modified halo.
+.. warning:: It is important that ``GH_INC`` is not incorrectly used
+             in place of a ``GH_READINC`` access as it could result in the reading of data from a dirty outermost halo when run in parallel, giving incorrect results.
+The reason for this is that PSyclone does not add a halo exchange for the outermost modified halo level of a field before a loop that contains a ``GH_INC`` access to that field, i.e. a loop iterating to the level-``n`` halo will result in a halo exchange to the level-(``n-1``) halo being added before the loop (which means no halo exchange is added when ``n==1``).
+The reason this can be performed is because any computation in the outermost halo will be incorrect (will only compute partial sums) and PSyclone therefore sets this halo level to dirty after the loop has completed.
+There is, therefore, no reason to make the values of the incremented field clean for the outermost modified halo.
 However, this optimisation does require that any (dirty) data in the outermost modified halo does not result in exceptions.
-With some compilers an exception can occur for a field that has not yet had its outermost halo data written to i.e. if there is a read to uninitialised data.
-To avoid this potential problem in user code it is recommended that a (redundant computation) transformation is added to compute all ``setval_c`` and ``setval_x`` builtin calls to the same halo depth as the associated ``GH_INC`` access - which is level-1 without any redundant computation transformations being applied to the associated loops.
+With some compilers an exception can occur for a field that has not yet had its outermost halo data written to, i.e. if the uninitialised data is read.
+To avoid this potential problem in user code it is recommended that a redundant computation transformation is added to compute all ``setval_c`` and ``setval_x`` built-in calls (see :ref:`built-ins`) to the same halo depth as the associated ``GH_INC`` access - which is level-1 without any redundant computation transformations being applied to the associated
+             loops.
 This will guarantee that all data has been initialised with a value before it is incremented and avoid any potential exceptions.

 .. note:: In the LFRic API only :ref:`lfric-built-ins` are permitted
           to write to scalar arguments (and hence perform reductions).